Uplink-Downlink Duality Between Multiple-Access and Broadcast Channels with Compressing Relays: Introduction

 \subsubsection{Other Duality Results}

 Apart from the above results, the duality relationship is also established for the multiple-access channel and the broadcast channel under different power constraints and encoding/decoding strategies.
 For example, \cite{duality10} shows that the power minimization problem in the broadcast channel under the per-antenna power constraints is equivalent to the minimax problem in the multiple-access channel with an uncertain noise.
 Moreover, \cite{duality12} shows that the rate region of the broadcast channel achieved by dirty-paper coding and under multiple power constraints is the same as that of the multiple-access channel achieved by successive interference cancellation and under a weighted sum-power constraint.
+This result is generalized in \cite{An1,An2} to the uplink and downlink interference networks under multiple linear constraints.
 Further, \cite{duality14} shows that any sum rate achievable via integer-forcing in the MIMO multiple-access channel can be achieved via integer-forcing in the MIMO broadcast channel with the same sum-power and vice versa.
 In \cite{Tsung-Hui18}, the duality between the multiple-access channel and the broadcast channel is extended to the scenario with a full-duplex BS.
 Moreover, the duality relationship is also investigated for the multiple-access channel and the broadcast channel with amplify-and-forward relays.
 It is shown in \cite{duality16,duality13,duality15} that for both the two-hop and multihop relay scenarios, the user rate regions are the same in the uplink and downlink under the same sum-power constraint.
+This result can also be generalized to cases with multiple linear constraints \cite{An3}.
 Finally, duality is used in \cite{Yafeng13} to characterize the polynomial-time solvability of a power control problem in the multiple-input single-output (MISO) and single-input multiple-output (SIMO) interference channels.